irx-404notfound/programming-notes/java-script/js-fundaments.md

 #### Dynamic typing:

-> The type of the variable change by the time of execution of the code.
+> The type of the variable changes during the execution of the code.

 Example: